ZooKeeper to KRaft Migration

 For MRC deployments, deploy the migration job in each region.
 The migration job locks ZooKeeper, Kafka, and KRaft CRs to prevent modifications.
 The lock requires CFK deployments with webhooks enabled.

-The KRaftMigrationJob orchestrates the migration process, places locks on resources, manages phased migration, monitors progress, handles errors, and enables safe rollback during DUAL-WRITE.
+The KRaftMigrationJob orchestrates the migration process, places locks on resources, manages phased migration, monitors progress, handles errors, and enables safe rollback during the SETUP, MIGRATE, and DUAL-WRITE phases.

 Step 3.1: Create the KRaftMigrationJob CR